 Net metering and savings for non-buyers

 Many utilities also offer something called net metering, which essentially means you get credit for electricity you generate and send to the grid.
 The specifics for net metering programs will vary by state and utility, so be sure to check your utility’s website for the most up-to-date information in your area.
-For the specifics on how net metering works, visit our post about it here.
+Read our post about how net metering works to learn more about the specifics.

-Interested in solar but not sure you want to own your system?
+Interested in solar panels but not sure you want to own your system?
 Not to worry, there are several other ways to save money with solar, including leasing your energy system or taking advantage of a solar PPA.
-No matter how you go solar, you can expect to save money by generating your own electricity and you’ll be eligible for net metering, where available.
+No matter how you get solar panels, you can expect to save money by generating your own electricity and you’ll be eligible for net metering, where available.
 Some of the other incentives we explained may also be available in your area through a solar lease or PPA.
-You can explore different solar plans here to find out how to get solar panels for your home with no money down.
+You can explore different solar panel plans here to find out how to get solar panels for your home with no money down.